MatriksData/GroupReducer/README.md

 If you read your data from a readable/transform stream, you do not need to collect the data in an array.   `GroupReducer.stream()` function retuns a writable stream.
 So just pipe them as follows.

-**Nate:** Streaming funcionaliny is only supported for Node, streaming for brovsers will be implemented at the next version.
+**Note:** Streaming funcionaliny is only supported for Node, streaming for brovsers will be implemented at the next version.

 ```javascript
 let reducer = new GroupReducer(